 After the release, we noticed a large spike in the number of Instagram photos being shared by the Nike Running community.
 We were super excited to see people actually using the feature to create collages with photos taken from their runs.

 In an effort to capture all of this, I started a Tumblr—nikeplusrunning.tumblr.com.
-Initially, it was to serve as a general repository of shared #nikeplus photos.
+Initially, it was to serve as a general repository of shared #nikeplus photos to celebrate the results of our work.
 After spending just a couple of days of curating content, I noticed an uptick in followers for the blog.
 Photos were being ‘liked’ or ‘reblogged.’
 According to several followers, the Tumblr served as a source of inspiration and motivation to run.
-I myself also found sudden urges to go run after an hour of sifting through hundreds of running photos on Instagram.

 What I realized about the blog was that it was acting as a simple, yet powerful feedback loop.